kklumpp13/udacity-site-optimization/README.md

 * Extracted variables from loops to prevent unnecessary DOM calls on each iteration
 * Pulled out the ```items``` variable so that it was only called once
 * Added ```randomPizzaContainer``` variable to reduce code duplication
+* Declare phase variable in initialization of loop to prevent it from being created each time the loop is executed